tsunami416604/azure-docs.hu-hu/articles/iot-dps/quick-enroll-device-x509-csharp.md

 ## <a name="run-the-enrollment-group-sample"></a>A regisztrációs mintacsoport futtatása

 Futtassa a mintát a Visual Studióban a regisztrációs csoport létrehozásához.
+A Command Prompt window will appear and start showing confirmation messages.
 On successful creation, the Command Prompt window displays the properties of the new enrollment group.

 You can verify that the enrollment group has been created.
 Go to the Device Provisioning Service summary, and select **Manage enrollments**, then select **Enrollment Groups**.
 Meg kell jelennie egy új regisztrációs bejegyzésnek, amely megfelel a mintában használt regisztrációs azonosítónak is.